Can you carry a Telephone in your pocket while shopping?

 Here are the key characteristics of both the platforms you need to see while investing – minimum investment, ease of investment, charges, tax, transparency, and liquidity which we will look ahead.

 - Mutual fund’s minimum investment is Rs 500 only.
 Thus exposes mutual funds to a huge number of affordable mass.

-- Portfolio Management Service has set the minimum investment as 25 Lakh.
-According to the World Wealth Report of 2018, there are around 2,63,300 HNI’s in India.
+- SEBI has set the minimum investment as ₹ 25 Lakh for Portfolio Management Service and it may be raised to ₹ 50 Lakh in the near future as per the recommendation of the SEBI working group report on PMS 2019.
+According to the World Wealth Report of 2019, there are around 2,63,300 HNI’s (holds over ₹2 Crores investible cash) in India.
 It is not affordable by the common population of our country and thus makes it a platform for the elite class.

 What you need to see: If you can afford to invest any amount from Rs 500 to Rs 25 Lakh then mutual fund investment is your optimal choice as per the minimum investment criteria.
 Holding 25 Lakh of liquid cash will make you an eligible candidate for PMS but from a financial planners’ view, it is not the right choice.
 Because PMS is an aggressive equity investment which means your investment is subjected to high risk.

 Thus, an investor who is ready to invest 5 crores in Equity is advised to invest 4.5 crores in mutual funds and the remaining 50 Lakh (10% of the total equity investments) in a PMS.
 But do not judge PMS as a better investment vehicle because of the investment size.
 If size really mattered, the Elephant would be the king of the jungle.